Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 GDPR posture: Built by a UK company for a UK + EU customer base since 2009.
 The DPA is signed by default on signup.
 Data export is honest (export to CSV at any time, no friction).
 The contact-merge, duplicate-handling, and consent-tracking features are designed with UK GDPR in mind.

-Why it’s the default for UK SMBs:
+Why it is the default for UK SMBs:

-- Lowest pricing at SMB scale — the £18/user/month Starter tier is the cheapest sensible CRM on the UK market in 2026
+- Lowest pricing at SMB scale: the £18/user/month Starter tier is the cheapest sensible CRM on the UK market in 2026

 - Free tier is genuinely usable (250 contacts covers a solo practitioner or small clinic for several years)

-- Familiar UI — the dashboard reads like contemporary SaaS, nothing dated about it
+- Familiar UI: the dashboard reads like contemporary SaaS, nothing dated about it

 - Native UK billing (no FX-conversion ambiguity on invoices)